-China Web's put option with Sogou was initially recognized in other short-term liabilities in the Sohu Group's consolidated balance sheets at fair value when the agreement was signed.
+The repurchase options were initially recognized in additional paid-in capital in the Sohu Group's consolidated balance sheets at fair value when the agreements were signed.
+Any subsequent changes in the fair values of the repurchase options were not and will not be recognized.
+The put option was initially recognized in other short-term liabilities in the Sohu Group's consolidated balance sheets at fair value when the agreement was signed.
 Subsequent changes in the fair value of the put option were recognized quarterly in other income /(expense) in the Sohu Group's consolidated statements of comprehensive income.
-After Sogou's repurchase of the Series A Preferred Shares from China Web on March 24, 2014, the other short-term liabilities recognized with respect to China Web were reversed to zero.

-Management determined the fair values of the repurchase options with Photon and China Web when the agreements were signed, and of the put option with China Web before Sogou exercised the repurchase option, using the binominal model, with a discount for lack of marketability, given that the repurchase options and the put option were not publicly traded at the time of grant.
-Management made the determination with the assistance of a qualified professional appraiser using management's estimates and assumptions.
+Management determined the fair values of the repurchase options when the agreements were signed, and of the put option before Sogou exercised the repurchase option, using the binominal model, with a discount for lack of marketability, given that the repurchase options and the put option were not publicly traded at the time of grant.
+Management made the determination using management's estimates and assumptions.
 We classify the valuation techniques that use these inputs as Level 3 of fair value measurements.